 We know that the livelihoods of our vendors will be drastically affected by the absence of the Minnesota State Fair.
 We are exploring options that would give fair fans an opportunity to patronize their businesses.
 Watch our social media channels or sign up for our email newsletter to get updates.

 We’re chomping at the bit to get going on 2021 plans!
-We are working to reschedule our Grandstand concerts, and you can continue to buy admission tickets.
+All 2020 Grandstand concerts have been rescheduled to 2021, and you can continue to buy admission tickets.
 Other 2021 plans will be announced later this fall and winter with updates really picking up in the spring and early summer.
 Follow our social media channels or sign up for our email newsletter to get all the latest information.

 The year-round operations of the 2018 Minnesota State Fair generated $268 million in economic impact for the Twin Cities, plus additional unmeasured impact throughout the Midwest, according to the most recent economic impact study.
 In 2018, the State Fair supported more than 12,000 full-time, seasonal and part-time jobs with $76.9 million in direct earnings for Twin Cities residents.
 In addition, the State Fair’s annual operation generated $9.9 million in state and local taxes.
 Check out the findings of the 2018 State Fair economic impact study.